RikudouSage/KidMemoryGame/README.md

 ## 👶 Made for tiny explorers (ages 2-6)

-Turn screen time into brain-boosting fun with Kids Memory Game—a vibrant and ad-free card-matching game!.
+Turn screen time into brain-boosting fun with Memory Match for kids—a vibrant and ad-free card-matching game!.

 Why kids (and parents!) love it:
 - Bright, lovable themes – sea animals, dinosaurs and more to come!